spglib/spglib/README.md

 ## How to run test

-The C library tests are incorporated in the CMake projects and enabled with the option `spglib_WITH_TESTS`.
+The C library tests are incorporated in the CMake projects and enabled with the option `SPGLIB_WITH_TESTS`.
 To execute these tests, runt the following command in the build directory
 ```console
 $ cd test